 2. Have students complete an on-line pre-test before they start the module.

-4. Complete a brief online feedback form for each section or "Lab" (6 or 7 total)
+4. Complete a brief online feedback form for each of the six sections or "Labs"

 5. Arranging for a colleague to observe one class period